tharindu-dm/OpertatingSystem/README.md

 - A final table showing details of all processes, sorted by turnaround time

 ## Note
 This is a simulation and the time units are arbitrary.
 In a real system, these would correspond to actual CPU cycles or time slices.

-## Contributing

-Feel free to fork this project and submit pull requests with improvements or bug fixes.

-## License

-[Insert your chosen license here]